MCG-NJU/FCOT/README.md

 and [COCO](http://cocodataset.org/#home) to train fcot.
 Before running the training scripts, you should download the datasets and set the correct datasets path in `ltr/admin/local.py`.
 Also remember to download the pretrained [dimp50](https://drive.google.com/file/d/14zFM14cjJY-D_OFsLDlF1fX5XrSXGBQV/view?usp=sharing) model to initialize the backbone and classification-18 branch of fcot.
+Then switch to your conda environment using `conda activate $YOUR_CONDA_ENVIRONMENT`.
 The training scripts can be found at [bash](bash) folder.
  We use the two following stategies to train fcot (we report the results of the first training strategy in the paper).

 * 3-stages training: Train the backbone, regression branch (except for reg-optimizer) and classification-72 branch for 70 epochs firstly.
 Then freeze the trained modules and train the regression optimizer for 5 epochs.
 Lastly, train the classification-18 branch for 25 epochs.
 You can use the following commands to train fcot in this strategy.
 ```
 cd bash
 ./train_fcot_3stages.sh